 Carrauntoohil sits at an elevation of 3,406 ft but this is not any indication that it is an unchallenging or unremarkable mountain.
 There are a few guide services in the Macgillycuddy’s, a Mountain Rescue Team and also, the unfortunate annual one or more casualties that occur on the peak.

-I was told that I should only attempt, if I was an experienced hiker or mountaineer and had ample navigation abilities.
+Upon inquiring, I was informed that I should only attempt, if I was an experienced hiker or mountaineer and had ample navigation abilities.

 I was confident that I was qualified in both areas, so on Wednesday the 27th of November I set out from Kilarney.
 With a map, a backpack full of water and a sandwich, I cycled out of Kilarney on the Fossa way trail in the National Park heading west.